 Freshman Summer Reading Essay Contest

-We are pleased to announce the inaugural Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2017 .
-The general topic of the essay, as you might expect, is our Summer Reading, The Immortal Life of Henrietta Lacks.
-In the upcoming months, you will hear the voices of our faculty members and even the voice of one of the Lacks children, David “Sonny” Lacks, but the discussion stands incomplete without the most important voice of all—your voice, the voice and voices of the men and women who are the Sacred Heart University class of 2017.
+We are pleased to announce our fifth annual Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2020.
+The general topic of the essay, as you might expect, is our Summer Reading, Behind the Beautiful Forevers.
+In the upcoming months, you will hear the voices of many of our faculty members as they discuss the text, but the discussion stands incomplete without the most important voice of all—your voice, the many and varied voices of the men and women who are the Sacred Heart University class of 2020.

-- First Prize: $500.00 SHU Bookstore Gift Card
+- First Prize: $500 to the SHU Bookstore

-- Second Prize: $300.00 SHU Bookstore Gift Card
+- Second Prize: $300 to the SHU Bookstore

-- Two Honorable Mention Prizes: $100.00 SHU Bookstore Gift Card (each)
+- Two Honorable Mention Prizes: $100 each to the SHU Bookstore

-Please use this prompt below as a guide as you write.
-We are not, however, asking simply for answers to the questions in the prompt; instead we are looking for a coherent, intelligent, and logically organized essay that stems from your reading of Skloot’s text and adds to our understanding of its importance.
+Please use this prompt as a guide as you write.
+We are not, however, asking simply for answers to the questions in the prompt; instead we are looking for a coherent, intelligent, and logically organized essay that stems from your reading of Boo’s text and adds to our understanding of its importance.

 As you enter college and after reflecting on your reading of Behind the Beautiful Forevers, what can you learn from this book that might be significant as you begin this new chapter in your life?
 From reading the text and considering the issues and complexities Boo presents, how might it offer us some guidance and enlightenment as we embark on our own personal journeys?
 What do you consider most important about what appears here?
 What do you feel we can take from her honest and revealing account of her experience in Mumbai?
 How might this text offer direction to our lives?